-9.2.15 Only qualified arborists or qualified arborist trainees directly involved in the operation shall be permitted in the drop zone when a load is being suspended by the rigging system.

-9.2.16 Work lines or other means may be used to help control and handle suspended loads.

-- 9.2.17 Arborists involved in handling rigging lines shall not be underneath moving or suspended loads and should be out of the drop zone when practical. - 9.2.18 Rigging lines should be of appropriate length to complete the rigging operations. - 9.2.19 Arborists aloft shall position themselves above or to the side of the piece being rigged and out of the path of movement of the piece and attached rigging when the piece has been cut.
-Climbers shall have a retreat/escape plan prepared. - 9.2.20 Climbers and their climbing systems shall not make contact with moving or swinging parts of the rigging system when making a release cut or when the load is moving.
-Rigging systems shall not compromise any part of the climbing system. - 9.2.21 Steps shall be taken to prevent spars from splitting or tearing during the rigging operation, and climbers shall take steps to avoid trapping, pinning, or entangling themselves in the system should the tree split or the rigging fail.
+- 9.2.143 A drop zone shall be established prior to the start of rigging operations.
+Workers shall stay out of the drop zone until it has been communicated that it is safe to enter by a qualified arborist, a qualified arborist trainee, or the worker arborist aloft directly involved in the rigging operation. - 9.2.154 Only qualified arborists or qualified arborist trainees directly involved in the operation shall be permitted in the drop zone when a load is being suspended by the rigging system. - $9.2.1\underline{65}$ Taglines Work lines or other means may be used to help control and handle suspended loads. - 9.2.176 Arborists involved in handling rigging lines shall not be underneath moving or suspended loads and should be out of the drop zone when practical. - 9.2.187 Rigging lines should be of appropriate length to complete the rigging operations. - 9.2.198 Arborists aloft shall position themselves above or to the side of the piece being rigged and out of the path of movement of the piece and attached rigging when the piece has been cut.
+Climbers shall have a retreat/escape plan prepared. - 9.2.2019 Climbers and their climbing systems shall not make contact with moving or swinging parts of the rigging system when making a release cut or when the load is moving.
+Rigging systems shall not compromise any part of the climbing system. - 9.2.2 $\underline{10}$ Steps shall be taken to prevent spars from splitting or tearing during the rigging operation, and climbers shall take steps to avoid trapping, pinning, or entangling themselves in the system should the tree split or the rigging fail. - 9.2.21 A hand saw shall be with an arborist aloft to make or finish cuts.